 We understand you might want to know if Brexit affects your accounts, so we’ve set out a simple set of questions and answers to give you that information.
 If things change, we’ll update this page.

 We have no plans to change the way we service the majority of our customers who are non-UK resident.
-If you live in the Netherlands and hold a Savings or Current Account unfortunately we can no longer provide or service your accounts.
+If you live in the Netherlands or Italy and hold a Savings or Current Account unfortunately we can no longer provide or service your accounts.
 We have written to those impacted to provide details of the timescales and next steps.